DuhanJishnu/DuhanJishnu/README.md

 - 👋 Hi, I’m @DuhanJishnu Computer Science Student at National Institute of Technology, Meghalaya
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Backend
+- 🌱 I’m currently learning Backend using Django
 - 💞️ I’m looking to collaborate on React Js
 - 📫 Reach me at [MY Portfolio Website](https://duhanjishnu.github.io/Portfolio/)
 - ⚡ Guess if I can center a div or not ....